emiljdd/Tweepy-SparkTwitterI/README.md

 Our tag word can be edited to pull all tweets that contain it.

-One issue that does occur when running the program multiple times is that an error may occur indicating the 'address is invalid' or 'socket in use'.
+One issue that does occur when running the program multiple times is that an error may occur indicating the 'address is invalid' or 'socket in use.'
 At this point, to correct the issue, a new socket number = original socket - 1, must be entered.

          def sendData(c_socket): # Send the data to client socket, setting up connection auth = OAuthHandler(consumer_key, consumer_secret)